Work, Learn and Lead in Olympia.

 letters of recommendation: one faculty reference and one personal (non-relative) reference

 Meet with your academic advisor and your school's designated internship coordinators prior to applying.
 Applicants must follow their school's internal process to ensure credit eligibility.

 Applications for the Winter 2016 internship are open from May through October 16, 2015.
 Applications are received jointly by the House and Senate.
 Applications received by the priority deadline of October 6 will receive first consideration for interviews at each school.

 Selected candidates are interviewed in October and November by both House and Senate internship coordinators.

-Hiring decisions are made and applicants are notified by December 1.
+Hiring decisions are made and applicants are notified by early December.

-Interns are placed with individual legislators' offices after hiring decisions are complete.
+Interns are placed with individual legislators' offices after hiring decisions are finalized.